carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 > - Other (please add!)
 {: .challenge}

 We will now spend a little time discussing and demonstrating the host role on Zoom.
 We will also have an activity that you will rotate through in groups throughout the workshop, where you will have an opportunity to test the host controls.
 However, if you have questions about other platforms at any point during the workshop, we would like to do what we can to address them.
 Please ask -- and answer, if you can! -- any questions specific to your platform in the space under your platform name on the Etherpad.
 Questions that cannot be addressed during the workshop will be directed to our infrastructure team, so be sure to add your email address if you would like us to follow up!

+> ## Trainers' Note
+>
+> Be sure the person who is actively teaching has host privileges before beginning this activity.
+> Check the "Optimize Screen Share for Video Clip" box in the sharing window and share Desktop to display zoom features.
+>
+{: .discussion}

 ### Host Powers on Zoom
 When you enter a Carpentries Zoom room, you will not have host controls.
 One person on your instructional team will use a "host key" provided in your